Excel Your KPIs with AI Copilot Start for free today

 Data Catalog is the entry point of data analytics, starting from where data analysts, data admins, and data scientists find and understand data sets to build insights and spot trends.
 It is a critical basis for metadata management.

 While a data catalog can document and manage data, the fundamental challenge of allowing users to “discover” and glean meaningful, real-time insights about the health of your data has largely remained unsolved.
-This is the reason why Debashis Saha, VP of Engineering at AppZen, has claimed that “data catalogs aren’t meeting the needs of the modern data stack,” and a new approach — data discovery — is needed to better facilitate metadata management and data reliability.
+This is why Debashis Saha, VP of Engineering at a Leading Finance AI Platform, has claimed that “data catalogs aren’t meeting the needs of the modern data stack,” and a new approach — data discovery — is needed to facilitate metadata management and data reliability better.

 Data Fabric is an emerging design concept that serves as an integrated layer (fabric) of data and connecting processes.